 Porcelain veneers will not change color and can't be bleached.
 If you feel that they have turned darker you either have leakage underneath the veneers or the natural tooth is turning dark under the veneers.
 Either of these caused can only be corrected by replacing the veneers.
 Good luck.

-Whitening teeth to brighten veneers
+Whitening your veneers